jorgeortizfuentes/spanish_nlp/README-dev.md

 6. The package is published to PyPI using the `secrets.PYPI_API_TOKEN`.
 7. If publishing is successful, a Git tag is automatically created in the repository with the format `vX.Y.Z` (e.g., `v0.4.0`).

-**Therefore, to publish a new version, you only need to:**
+**Therefore, to publish a new version:**

+1. Ensure the `develop` branch contains all the features and fixes for the release.
-1. Update the version using `hatch version` (as described above).
+2. Update the version in the `develop` branch using `hatch version` (as described above).
-2. Commit and push the changes to the `main` branch.
+3. Commit and push the version bump to `develop`.
+4. Create a Pull Request from `develop` to `main`.
+5. Once the PR is reviewed and approved, **merge it into `main`**.
+This merge will trigger the automated publishing workflow.

 **You do not need to run `hatch publish` manually.**